 This lovely independent cafe is located in Eggesford station yard, right next to the station, which is halfway along the journey between Exeter and Barnstaple.
 Get a table in the stylish interior or sit outside with a close-up view of the railway.

 Enjoy a coffee and homemade cake, or tuck into freshly cooked, locally sourced food including full English breakfast, smoked salmon (pictured at top of this post), poached eggs and more.
 Phone to book a table or drop in on the day.
-You can combine your trip with a walk in Eggesford Forest.
+Combine your visit with a great countryside walk right from the station.

 Part of the fantastic Turning Tides project, the Tea Rooms is staffed by people with and without learning disability and autism labels, by people heading into Supported Employment and by volunteers.